tspeigner/tdock/README.md

 # About
-This repo is my work for a technical task posed in an interview process.
+This repo is my work for a technical task posed to me.

 # Getting Started
 - _Note:_ This has been tested on MacOS, Linux